ameowlia/Intro-to-Whiteboarding/README.md

 Apr 29 | Big O | Amelia
 May 6 | Linked Lists | Peter
 May 13 | Trees | John
-May 20 | Intro to Whiteboarding| Carie
+May 20 | Intro to Whiteboarding| Cari
 May 27 | Stacks & Queues | Mikhail & Erin
 June 3 | Recursion | -